Vatroslav/network-event/README.md

 ---

-If you have any questions, feel free to contact me.
+If you have any questions, feel free to contact me on my [LinkedIn profile](https://www.linkedin.com/in/vatroslavmileusnic/).